 The Ministry will review the Application Form to determine whether the Applicant is eligible to participate in the Initiative.
 The Ministry will only review a completed Application Form.
-Incomplete Application Forms will not be accepted.
+If an Application Form is found to be incomplete, the Ministry will not accept the incomplete application.

-Applications will be evaluated based on the extent to which the following merit criteria are met:
+Applications will be evaluated on merit-based review criteria such as: